nus-cs2103-AY2122S1/ip/README.md

 - [ ] GUI

 ***
-If you Java programmer, you can use it as a template to build upon.
+If you are a Java programmer, you can use it as a template to build upon.
 Here's the `main` method:

 ```java
 public class Duchess {